tim-s-ccs/ts-ccs-frontend/docs/contributing/coding-standards/css.md

 # CSS Style Guide

-The source for this document can be [found on GOV.UK Frontend](https://github.com/alphagov/govuk-frontend/blob/main/docs/contributing/coding-standards/css.md) but the same guidance applies to CCS Components.
+The source for this document can be [found on GOV.UK Frontend](https://github.com/alphagov/govuk-frontend/blob/main/docs/contributing/coding-standards/css.md) but the same guidance applies to CCS Frontend.

 ## Class naming convention